• Europes biggest bike selection

 Ritchey Outback Highlights

-• Versatility: The Ritchey Outback comes with multiple mounting points for racks, fenders, and water bottles, making it an excellent choice for bikepacking and long-distance touring.
+• Versatility: The Ritchey Outback has multiple mounting points for racks, fenders, and water bottles, making it an excellent choice for bikepacking and long-distance touring.

 • Comfort: The Ritchey Logic steel frame and gravel-specific geometry ensure a comfortable ride over various terrains, perfect for long adventures.

-• Performance: Equipped with disc brakes and a carbon fork, the Outback delivers superior stopping power and handling precision.
+• Performance: The Outback, equipped with disc brakes and a carbon fork, delivers superior stopping power and handling precision.

 • Durability: The Ritchey Logic steel frame is known for its robustness and longevity, providing a reliable and smooth ride for many years.